How Long Does It Take To Recover From A Facelift

 The First Week Following Surgery

 Patients should get lots of relaxation and sleep during the first week following surgery because this is a crucial healing period.
-Patients should ideally receive assistance at home for the first day.
+Patients should receive assistance at home for the first day.

 Week Two Following Surgery